 A major development has been the growth of services marketing.
 Service industries have been the major growth area in most developed economies.
-Banking and finance, insurance, healthcare, tourism and leisure are all major service industries that need and use the tools of marketing.
-However there are differences in the application of marketing principles for the services marketer.
+Banking and finance, insurance, health care, tourism and leisure are all major service industries that need and use the tools of marketing.
+However, there are differences in the application of marketing principles for the services marketer.
 A major difference is the need to consider the elements of the marketing mix from a slightly different perspective.
 The characteristics of service products have led to the notion of an extended marketing mix for service marketers.
-In addition to the conventional 'four Ps' of product, price, place, and promotion it is suggested that a fifth 'P' at least should be added to this mix, namely the 'people' element.
-'People' means anyone who directly interfaces with customers including: sales representatives, commission agents, distributors, franchise holders, service engineers, etc. In addition, two further 'Ps', namely 'process' and 'physical evidence' may be added (referred to as the '3Ps' of service marketing).
+In addition to the conventional '4Ps' of product, price, place and promotion, it is suggested that a fifth 'P', at least, should be added to this mix: namely the 'people' element.
+'People' means anyone who directly interfaces with customers, including sales representatives, commission agents, distributors, franchise holders, service engineers, and so on.
+In addition, two further 'Ps', 'process' and 'physical evidence', may be added (referred to as the 3Ps of service marketing).
 Undoubtedly, the people element is crucial in the marketing of services, and must be considered and planned for by service marketers.
-We know that a key determinant affecting customer satisfaction and hence once again loyalty in services marketing is the customer's perception of the service providers personnel.
-For example, a recent study by Paul et al. supports the view that the people element is a crucial factor affecting customer retention.
-The issues that services marketing gives rise to, along with extended marketing mix elements, are detailed in Chapter 17.
+We know that a key determinant affecting customer satisfaction and hence once again loyalty in services marketing is the customer's perception of the service provider's personnel.
+For example, a recent study by Paul et al. 19 supports the view that the people element is a crucial factor affecting customer retention.
+The issues that services marketing gives rise to, along with extended marketing mix elements, are detailed in Chapter 18.